MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 ## Sonification

 We use all of our senses to perceive the world.
 However, while exploring the digital world, significant amount of information processing is done visually.
 As such, sound has become a neglected modality.
 Thus, Sonification can enhance our perception in better understanding of the digital world through sounds.
-Sound has a long tradition in science eg use of stethoscope, Geiger counter, machine diagnostics etc.
+Sound has a long tradition in science e.g. use of stethoscope, Geiger counter, machine diagnostics etc.

 Sonification is the use of non-speech audio to convey information (NSF-Report, Kramer et.al).
 A modern definition is put forward by Hermann T., 2008, ICAD, that says; Sonification is a technique that uses a data set as input and produces sound signals.
 The technique, however, should meet the following conditions; The sound should reflect objective properties or relation in the input data, the transformation is systematic, the sonification is reproducible and the system can be used with different data set.